mroejr/BAAM/Assurance_Cases.md

 ## Reflection

 In our team reflection meeting we discussed how well our approaches worked for both assignments (milestones 2 & 3).
+In the 2nd milesstone we had 5 cases to address and with milestone 3 it was droped down to four and in both assignments one member took two cases and they will need to have a reprieve in a future assignment.
+In the most part the team is getting to know how each person is and what they bring to the group and also dealiing with the loss of a team member.
 With the third assurance case milestone we did a little more group planning which helped to move along development more efficiently.

 *What issues occurred?
 What did you plan to change moving forward?
 Etc.*